cosminbasca/surfrdf/docs/source/query.rst

 Queries
 =======

-SuRF aims to integrate RDF with object-oriented paradigm so that manual writing and execution of SPARQL queries is seldom needed.
-Resources and classes provide higher level of abstraction than queries do and they should cover the most common use cases.
+`SuRF` aims to integrate **RDF** with the `object-oriented` paradigm so that manual writing and execution of **SPARQL** queries is seldom needed.
+Resources and classes provide a higher level of abstraction than queries do and they should cover the most common use cases.

 Executing arbitrary SPARQL queries
 ----------------------------------

-For cases when you need to execute arbitrary queries, it is still possible.
+It is still possible to execute arbitrary queries in the cases where this is needed.
-:class:`surf.store.Store` has method
+The :class:`surf.store.Store` class provides the method:
-:meth:`surd.store.Store.execute_sparql(query_string)` which accepts query as string.
-This method will return raw results, SuRF will make no attempt to represent returned data as resource objects.
+:meth:`surf.store.Store.execute_sparql` which accepts the query as a string.
+This method will return raw results, and `SuRF` will make no attempt to represent returned data as resource objects.

 .. doctest::